 The Napa Farmers Market will be on the move, again.

 Directors of the nonprofit fresh-food emporium announced Monday they are searching for a new location after the market’s current host, the Gasser Foundation, requested it leave the South Napa Century Center by the end of March 2020.
-The farmers’ market has operated on Tuesdays and Saturdays from the parking lot of the Century Center since 2016, where it moved from a parking lot for the Oxbow Public Market.
+The farmers’ market has operated on Tuesdays and Saturdays from the parking lot of the Century Center since 2016, when it moved from a parking lot for the Oxbow Public Market.

 “While we are disappointed, we respect the decision,” market directors said in a news release.
 “The Napa Farmers Market Board of Directors and its employees are grateful to The Gasser Foundation for its financial assistance to the market and for stepping in to provide us a home at the South Napa Century Center for the past four years.”